 Bharathiraja doesn’t love criticisms.
 But when the media rubbed him in the wrong side early in his career, he answered in the way he could.
-So what was the criticism all about?
-His first two movies (16 Vayadhinile, Kizhakke Pogum Rail) were village based and he was branded as a director who can only give rural based movies.
-Sigappu Rojakkal was a revenge that he took on his critics and it became another trendsetter.
+So what was the criticism?
+His first two movies (16 Vayadhinile, Kizhakke Pogum Rail) were village-based, and he was branded as a director who can only give rurally based movies.
+Sigappu Rojakkal was an act of revenge that he took on his critics and it became another trendsetter.

 Sigappu Rojakkal (1978)

-Sigappu Rojakkal is about a young man Dileep (Kamal) who kills young women in the city after seducing them, buries them in his bungalow garden below rose bushes with the help of his step father and a dumb loyal servant.
+Sigappu Rojakkal is about a young man Dileep (Kamal) who kills young women in the city after seducing them, buries them in his bungalow garden below rose bushes with the help of his stepfather and a dumb loyal servant.
 He falls in love with Sarada (Sridevi), who is a poor girl making her life working as a sales girl in a cloth shop.
-Much against his wishes of his step father, he marries her.
+Much against his wishes of his stepfather, he marries her.
 When she enters the bungalow, strange things happen and slowly finds the truth about her husband.
-Sarada realises that Dileep is a victim of child abuse by various women and had transformed into an psychopathic killer.
-In the end, he tries to kill Sarada as she finds the truth but ends up in mental asylum after a freak encounter with police.
+Sarada realises that Dileep is a victim of child abuse by various women and had transformed into a psychopathic killer.
+In the end, he tries to kill Sarada as she finds the truth but ends up in a mental asylum after a freak encounter with police.

 Why is it so special?

 1. Sigappu Rojakkal is the first psychopath killer story of Tamil movies and one of the best thrillers to have been made.